Why Most Support Orgs Treat AI as a Feature Instead of an Architecture Decision

 That’s feature-level thinking.
 And it leaves almost all of the value on the table.

 Consider what’s actually happening underneath those features.
 A Case Summary engine is reading, interpreting, and compressing case data into structured output.
 That capability doesn’t have to stop at summaries.
-It could feed text enhancement for outbound emails.
-It could pre-populate defect documentation from investigation notes.
-It could generate customer update drafts based on what’s already been communicated and what’s still open.
 The engine is the same.
 The output changes based on what you point it at — and how the workflow around it is designed to receive it.

 The difference between a feature and an architecture decision is this: a feature does one thing where you put it.
 An architecture decision asks what the system would look like if that capability were woven into the infrastructure — available everywhere the workflow touches, shaping how work moves, not just describing it after the fact.